jgwehr/homelab-docker/services/gloomhaven/README.md

 - `PORT_GHS_SERVER`

 ### URLs
-- `EXTERNAL_GHS` - how the client is exposed via Reverse Proxy to the public
+- `EXTERNAL_GHS` - how the client is exposed via Reverse Proxy to the public.
+You must also update the Caddyfile to match.
 - `SERVER_URL` - universal. your internal url
 - `DOMAIN` - universal. your public facing domain name